 A short guide to trail centres in Wales

-Cycling UK teamed up with ex-international rugby ace and endurance athlete Richard Parks to help create a new high-level cycle route heading south to north across Wales.
-Extreme Wales with Richard Parks airs on Monday 12 September on BBC1 Wales at 7:30pm and will be available on BBC iPlayer afterwards, in case you're out on your bike.
+Cycling UK teamed up with ex-international rugby ace and endurance athlete Richard Parks to create a new high-level cycle route heading south to north across Wales.

-Cycling UK joined Richard as he cycled across some of the most beautiful valleys and mountains of Wales.
+Cycling UK joined Richard as he cycled across some of the most beautiful valleys and mountains of Wales for his BBC programme Extreme Wales.
 His quest: to cover 165 miles of the highest trails in Wales in just four days.
 From the Brecon Beacons to the summit of Snowdon, this epic new multi-day cycle route (seen in green below) takes in some of the most picturesque scenery, terrain, and trail centres Wales has to offer.

 On his adventure, Richard met up with Cycling UK Ambassadors paralympic gold medallist Mark Colbourne MBE and former world downhill champion and enduro racer Tracy Moseley for some company in the saddle and to discuss what cycling means to them and to Wales.

 As Richard picks up the conversation with Sian Roberts, local MTB star and founder of the Coed y Brenin, it becomes abundantly clear that Wales and its trail centres have so much more than just sweat, smiles and mud to offer any avid cycle adventurer.

 We were made to be free as human beings, you know?
 And it's this environment that makes me feel accomplished.

 Mark Colbourne MBE, Cycling UK Ambassador

 Find out more about Cycling UK's involvement in creating the new high-level route